Why Did Café del Mar in Cartagena Close and What Replaced It?

 Still, my BS radar goes up pretty quick when I hear business owners talk about how great they are for employing people and roll their employees out to protest with social media posts while the owner has said nothing publicly that I can find.
 That article linked also goes out of its way to mention how they employ single mothers, which feels a little virtue signally to me.

+While they aren’t wrong, they knew the closure was likely to come for over 2 years.
 If they’re so high and mighty and care so much about their workers, why didn’t they come up with some plan to support their transition to other jobs or plan to reopen elsewhere in that time?

 Although then again, this whole issue supposedly began because two presumingly wealthy individuals had a personal spat.